 We are not currently required to maintain an effective system of internal controls as defined by Section 404 of the Sarbanes-Oxley Act.
 We will be required to comply with the internal control requirements of the Sarbanes-Oxley Act for the fiscal year ending December 31, 2021.
 As of the date of this prospectus, we have not completed an assessment, nor have our auditors tested our systems, of internal controls.
-We expect to assess the internal controls of our target business or businesses prior to the completion of our initial business combination and, if necessary, to implement and test additional controls as we may determine are necessary in order to state that we maintain an effective system of internal controls.
+We expect to assess the internal controls of our target business or businesses prior to the completion of our initial business combination and, if necessary, to implement and test additional controls.
 A target business may not be in compliance with the provisions of the Sarbanes-Oxley Act regarding the adequacy of internal controls.
 Target businesses we may consider for our initial business combination may have internal controls that need improvement in areas such as:

-- staffing for financial, accounting and external reporting areas, including segregation of duties; - reconciliation of accounts; - proper recording of expenses and liabilities in the period to which they relate; - · evidence of internal review and approval of accounting transactions;
+- staffing for financial, accounting and external reporting areas, including segregation of duties; - reconciliation of accounts; - proper recording of expenses and liabilities in the period to which they relate; - evidence of internal review and approval of accounting transactions;